 It’s high in dietary fiber, carbohydrates, and vitamin C. It can be steamed, fried, braised, and boiled.
 You may be able to find pre-blanched renkon whole or sliced for easy cooking.

 - Chikuzenni (Nishime) – Simmered Chicken and Vegetables 筑前煮

 Other names: burdock root

-Resembling a narrow and slender root, gobo has a thin beige skin with a pale white interior with hairs.
-Eaten blanched, stir-fried, or boiled, it has a crunchy texture even with prolonged cooking with a mild and earthy taste.
+Resembling a narrow and slender root, gobo has a thin beige skin with a pale white interior and hairs.
+Eaten blanched, stir-fried, or boiled, it has a crunchy texture with a mild and earthy taste, even with prolonged cooking.